neoforged/Documentation/docs/gui/screens.md

 ### Element Ordering

 So far, the elements shown above have only been operating on XY coordinates.
-The Z coordinate, in this particular instance, is ignored, as all of the elements drawn to the screen use a `RenderPipeline` that disables the depth test.
+The Z coordinate is ignored in GUI rendering, as all of the elements drawn to the screen use a `RenderPipeline` that disables the depth test.
 Even the 3D elements with their more advanced pipelines are drawn to a 2D texture using `RenderPipeline#GUI_TEXTURED_PREMULTIPLIED_ALPHA` by default, which does the same, preventing any Z-fighting in common use cases.

 As such, during the render phase, each stratum is rendered in order, with the nodes in the node list rendered from the first element 'up'wards.
 But what about within a given node?
 This is handled via the `GuiRenderer#ELEMENT_SORT_COMPARATOR`, which sorts elements based on their `GuiElementRenderState#scissorArea`, `pipeline`, then `textureSetup`.